 But if you are new to the digital marketing scene, you might ask — how does a headless CMS work?
-We’re here to talk about headless content management systems and how they are better than traditional CMSes.
+We’re here to answer the “What is headless content management” systems and how they are better than traditional CMSes.
 So, let’s dig in!

 Headless CMS Explained

 A headless content management system (CMS) is a back-end content management system where the content “body” or content repository is decoupled or separated from the “head” or presentation layer.
 You can distribute content in a headless CMS to any digital platform via devices like smartphones, tablets, AI-enabled voice assistant systems, virtual reality headsets, and more.

 Developers use Application Programming Interfaces (API), such as the GraphQL API or the RESTful API, to deliver content to various digital devices.
 Thus, with a headless CMS, managing content is much easier as it’s not restricted to a website or a web page.
 Instead, it can be distributed anywhere and everywhere, such as on mobile sites or your email.